JSamoes/msa-nose-extension/README.md

 * Node and npm installed in the machine.
 * `code` command should be installed if not using the default installation of VSCode and if using MacOS (which is not installed by default).

+## How to use

+* Clone the repository.
+* Run `start.sh` to install the extension and start the frontend server.
+* Run https://github.com/JSamoes/msa-nose to start the backend server.
+* Open a Java microservice project in VSCode.
+* A button should pop-up in the bottom right corner of the editor.
+Click on it to visualize the MSA-Nose results.

 ## Known Issues

 * Frontend is not well rendered and the size of the accordion is not well calculated.